daptatea/tester-graphrag/README.md

     azd up
     ```
     This will provision Azure resources and deploy this sample to those resources, including Azure Database for PostgreSQL Flexible Server, Azure OpenAI service, and Azure App Service.

-### Development Locally in Development Container
-The steps below guides you on how to develop locally using the provided development container:
-TODO

 ## Contributing